top of page

 As parents we also need to remember that what we model for our children is even more important than what we tell them.
 Responding to children with anger, harshness, and disrespect for their emotions and thoughts has the potential to damage their self-esteem, as well as teaching them that anger and disrespect are ok ways to handle problems.

 If you would like to try to keep these guidelines in mind, I’ve created a printable for your reference.
 Consider hanging it in your room or on the fridge as a reminder for yourself.
-Click here to get your copy of The Rules of Connected Families.
+Right click on the image below to save your copy of The Rules of Connected Families or get a PDF on the Resources page of my site.

 And if you wanted to learn more about the connected child approach, you can purchase the book through the following link: The Connected Child.
 I believe that this book is essential for all families that are raising adoptive or foster children with backgrounds of abuse or neglect.